EIGHT WEEK COURSE

 ADVANCED ETHNOGRAPHIC METHODS

 Each student will participate in Spanish language Boot Camp and PADI Open Water Certification during their first week of Field School.
-During this first week they will also tour the island, attend 2 hour lecture sessions each day, and write up a research proposal for their independent research projects.
+During this first week they will also tour the island, attend 2 hour lecture sessions each day, and complete their research proposal, proposal research beginning well in advance of their arrival to the island.

-During the course of the session, each student will participate in several excursions, like swimming with Whale Sharks, attend 2 hour lectures 3 days a week, participate in group discussions on Sundays, conduct independent research, prepare a curriculum vitae, a *Journal* styled article of their research findings (and abstract), prepare a *conference* styled condensed version of their journal article (and abstract) and participate in other professional skill building training, such as ethics in anthropological field research and representations.
+During the course of the session, each student will participate in several excursions, like swimming with Whale Sharks, attend lectures on theory, methods, ethics and practice, conduct independent research, prepare a curriculum vitae, a *Journal* styled article of their research findings (and abstract), prepare a *conference* styled condensed version of their journal article (and abstract) and participate in other professional skill building training, such as ethics in anthropological field research and representations.

 Note: Family members and friends are not welcome to stay at Ma Elena Hotel - student lodging during the course.
 The Field School is an independent learning exercise and it is suggested visitors travel to the island after the student's academic course is fully complete.